LearnDSML/blog/_posts/2020-06-12-Clustering-Explained.md

 #### Contingency Matrix
 This matrix will report the intersection cardinality for every trusted pair of (true, predicted).
 Confusion matrix for classification problems is a square contingency matrix.

+In next blogs, we will discuss the various algorithms related to Clustering Analysis.